-- write bilingual texts using both home language and English side by side. - take notes on a text or synthesize first in home language, then in English. - write a text in home language first, then, with revisions and bilingual dictionary support, write the final draft in English.
-Text | Write it in | - brainstorm, prewrite, outline, or plan in home languages for an English writing piece. - write in home languages with some English words within the text (or vice versa).
+- write bilingual texts using both home language and English side by side. - take notes on a text or synthesize first in home language, then in English. - write a text in home language first, then, with revisions and bilingual dictionary support, write the final draft in English. - brainstorm, prewrite, outline, or plan in home languages for an English writing piece. - write in home languages with some English words within the text (or vice versa).